Danelectro: History

 In 1966, Danelectro was sold to the Music Corporation of America.
 A year later, in 1967, they introduced the Coral line, known for its hollow-bodies and electric sitars.

 In 1969, Danelectro closed down, burdened by MCA's attempt to market their guitars to small guitar shops rather than large department stores.

 In the late 1990s, importer The Evets Corporation purchased the Danelectro brand name, marketing recreations of old Silvertone and Danelectro guitars and newly designed effects pedals and small amplifiers made in China.
-After initially selling well, guitar sales slowed and Danelectro stopped selling guitars after 2001 (2004 on the official site (Note: Although several sources seem to say that it was stopped after 2001, the guitar pages on the official site (Danelectro.com) seem to had disappeared between 2003-12-13 and 2004-01-26 as for the menu item on the top page, or between and 2004-06-03 as for the guitar page itself, according to the archives on archive.com.)) to concentrate on effects pedals.
+After initially selling well, guitar sales slowed and Danelectro stopped selling guitars after 2001 (2004 on the official site (Note: Although several sources seem to say that it was stopped after 2001, the guitar pages on the official site (Danelectro.com) seem to have disappeared between 2003-12-13 and 2004-01-26 as for the menu item on the top page, or between and 2004-06-03 as for the guitar page itself, according to the archives on archive.com.)) to concentrate on effects pedals.
 In 2006 (2005 on official site (Note: Although several sources seem to say that the decision was in 2006, the guitar pages on the official site (Danelectro.com) seem to have resurrected between 2005-02-09 and 2005-02-19, according to the archives on archive.com.)), new owners of Evets decided on a new marketing model for guitars, selling a limited number each year.